-This sector-specific guidance provides conveyancers with information to enable sales and purchases to be carried out while maintaining safety as social distancing measures are eased or increased in line with government guidance.
+This sector-specific guidance provides conveyancers with information to enable sales and purchases to be carried out while maintaining safety.

-This document has been developed collaboratively by the residential conveyancing sector and their professional and membership organisations.
+This document has been developed collaboratively by the residential conveyancing sector and professional and membership organisations.

 The regulations and guidance currently applicable to Wales relating to the housing market are set out in section 10.